 You must authenticate against Orchestrator in the HTTP requests that you make through the Orchestrator REST API.
 If you use the Orchestrator REST API to access resources on a third-party system, such as vCenter Server, you must authenticate against that system as well.

 For example, to access all workflows in the Orchestrator inventory, you must authenticate against Orchestrator.
-However, to run a workflow in vCenter Server, you must authenticate against Orchestrator and vCenter Server.
+However, to run a workflow against vCenter Server, you must authenticate against Orchestrator and vCenter Server.

 Depending on whether you configure Orchestrator with LDAP or with vCenter Single Sign-On, the authentication scheme for the Orchestrator REST API is different.
 If Orchestrator uses LDAP, you must authenticate by using valid credentials.
-If Orchestrator uses vCenter Single Sign-On, you must authenticate by using a holder-of-key token issued by the vCenter Single Sign-On Server.
+If Orchestrator uses vCenter Single Sign-On, depending on your configuration, you can authenticate by using basic authentication or by using a holder-of-key token issued by the vCenter Single Sign-On server.

 The default port number is 8281.

 A GET request at the top level URL of the REST API returns URLs to all resources that are accessible through the API.
-To make HTTP requests at these URLs, you must authenticate against Orchestrator or the third-party system where the resources are located.
+To make HTTP requests at these URLs, you must authenticate against Orchestrator.